Meet Patryk Cichoń, Contec’s sales director

 Illegally dumped tires in oceans and seas trap marine animals.
 For example, over 200 hermit crabs get trapped in a tire annually, where they remain stuck and deprived of food.

 The good news is that treatments for tire waste have produced measurable environmental benefits.
-Reusing ELTs and turning them into useful commodities instead can prevent the emission of 613 CO2 kg eq. per metric ton.
+Reusing ELTs and turning them into useful commodities can prevent the emission of 613 CO2 kg eq. per metric ton.
 The environmental, social, and business benefits of tire recycling through pyrolysis include the reduction of

 - human toxicity (HTP) and ozone layer depletion (ODP) by 90%,